HN67/vibe/README.md

 The Django site was initially created using `django-admin startproject site` (but this does not need to be repeated).

+The project was set up using Python 3.10

 ### Directory Structure

 The root repository is `vibe`, which then contains a folder called `site`